Lipidomics

 Join Our Mailing List

 We warmly invite all BMSS members and the ‘international mass spectrometry community at large’ to join the BMSS Lipidomics SIG.
-Please click here to join our mailing list and keep up-to-date with our plans and receive ZOOM meeting invitations for our virtual events in spring 2021 (free of charge):
+Please click here to join our mailing list and keep up-to-date with our meetings.

 Help Us Spread The Word